johnofleek/PiloT/networkManagerDocs/instructions_HL7692.md

 ## Debugging notes
 ==================

-Using the physical serial port between the Pi and Pilot - note that this can be tricky t
+Using the physical serial port between the Pi and Pilot - note that this can be tricky the reason to use physical serial is that the single USB serial port is managed by network manager

 Check radio access technology
 ```